All Episodes

 It's just that simple.

-After it came out that the president had authorized uh the disclosure, the partial disclosure of the national intelligence estimate about weapons of mass destruction in Iraq, you had the following to say, and let's put it up on the screen.
+At any rate, after it came out that the president had authorized the disclosure, the partial disclosure of the National Intelligence Estimate about weapons of mass destruction in Iraq, you had the following to say, and let's put it up on the screen.

 Do you really see any comparison between the president and Mary McCarthy?